TaxFoundation/capital-cost-recovery/README.md

 There are various depreciation methods.
 The dataset captures them as follows:

-- **SL - Straight-Line Method**: An asset is depreciated by an equal allowance (in nomianl terms) each year.
-E.g., an annual allowance of 10% over 10 years.
+- **SL - Straight-Line Method:** An asset is depreciated by an equal allowance (in nominal terms) each year; e.g., an annual allowance of 10% over 10 years.

-* **DB - Declining-Balance Method**: An asset is depreciated based on its _remaining_ book value.
-E.g., in the case of a $100 investment, in the first year the allowance is 25% of $100, in the second year it's 25% of ($100-$25), and so forth.
+* **DB - Declining-Balance Method:** An asset is depreciated based on its _remaining_ book value; e.g., in the case of a $100 investment, in the first year the allowance is 25% of $100, in the second year it's 25% of ($100-$25), and so forth.

-* **DB or SL - Declining-Balance Method with a Switch to the Straight-Line Method**: An asset is depreciated with the declining-balance method for a (number of) year(s) and then the depreciation method switches to straight-line.
+* **DB or SL - Declining-Balance Method with a Switch to the Straight-Line Method:** An asset is depreciated with the declining-balance method for a (number of) year(s) and then the depreciation method switches to straight-line.
 In some countries businesses switch from DB to SL when depreciating an asset as soon as the allowance is higher under SL than it would be under DB.

-* **SL2 - Straight-Line Method with Changing Rates**: An asset is depreciated under the straight-line method.
-However, after a (number of) year(s) the depreciation rate changes.
-E.g., an asset is depreciated at 20% for 3 years and then at 10% for four years.
+* **SL2 - Straight-Line Method with Changing Rates:** An asset is depreciated under the straight-line method.
+However, after a (number of) year(s) the depreciation rate changes; e.g., an asset is depreciated at 20% for three years and then at 10% for four years.
 In our dataset, countries that switch their depreciation rates twice are treated as if they switched them only once (see Italy).

-* **initialDB - Declining-Balance Method with an Initial Allowance**: As asset is depreciated under the declining-balance method but there is an additional allowance in the first year.
+* **initialDB - Declining-Balance Method with an Initial Allowance:** An asset is depreciated under the declining-balance method but there is an additional allowance in the first year.

 We assume that businesses will choose the tax-optimizing depreciation method and list that method in the dataset while ignoring less optimal alternatives businesses might have.